ismailceylan/restorm/README.md

 ]
 ```

-This time the posts doesn't have authors, but the comments do.

 ## Selecting Fields
 The `select` method is used to select specific fields from the model.

-We can directly select fields from the model like this:

 ```js
 const posts = await Post.select([ "id", "title", "author_id" ]).get();